Mirrorball (song)

 "Mirrorball" is a song by the American singer-songwriter Taylor Swift from her eighth studio album, Folklore (2020).
 She wrote the song as a tribute to her fans, after she cancelled a planned concert tour to support her seventh studio album Lover (2019) due to the COVID-19 pandemic.
-Produced by Swift and co-writer Jack Antonoff, "Mirrorball" is a dream pop, jangle pop, and indie folk song with flavors of country music, accompanied by reverbed, gentle guitars, vocal harmonies, and live drums.
+Produced by Swift and co-writer Jack Antonoff, "Mirrorball" incorporates dream pop, jangle pop, indie folk, and indie rock with flavors of country music, accompanied by reverbed, gentle guitars, vocal harmonies, and live drums.
 Lyrically, the narrator likens herself to a fragile disco ball and sings about doing anything to keep her audience entertained.

 In reviews of Folklore, critics interpreted the track as a metaphor for female musicians' struggles to reinvent themselves to stay relevant.
 They lauded the production and emotional sentiments.
 Many picked it as an album highlight and one of Swift's greatest tracks.
 "Mirrorball" was listed as one of the best songs of 2020 by Slant Magazine, Pitchfork, and Variety.
 It peaked at number 26 on the US Billboard Hot 100 and was a top 40 chart entry in Australia, Canada, Malaysia, and Singapore.
 Swift recorded the song for the concert documentary Folklore: The Long Pond Studio Sessions (2020).